rcos/rcos-status-updates/README.md

 ## Submitting Status Updates

 1. Write a new status update in the directory corresponding to the current semester (i.e. `summer_2018`).
+Please use [Markdown](https://en.wikipedia.org/wiki/Markdown) and name this file something like `week_01.md`.

 2. Track and commit your changes: